xiv3r/esp32-wifi-penetration-tool/README.md

-# ESP32 Wi-Fi Penetration Tool
+# <h1 align="center"> ESP32 Wi-Fi Penetration Tool</h1>

-This project introduces an universal tool for ESP32 platform for implementing various Wi-Fi attacks.
+<p align="center">This project introduces an universal tool for ESP32 platform for implementing various Wi-Fi attacks.
 It provides some common functionality that is commonly used in Wi-Fi attacks and makes implementing new attacks a bit simpler.
 It also includes Wi-Fi attacks itself like capturing PMKIDs from handshakes, or handshakes themselves by different methods like starting rogue duplicated AP or sending deauthentication frames directly, etc...

 Obviously cracking is not part of this project, as ESP32 is not sufficient to crack hashes in effective way.
-The rest can be done on this small, cheap, low-power SoC.
+The rest can be done on this small, cheap, low-power SoC.</p>

 <p align="center">
     <img src="doc/images/logo.png" alt="Logo">